 Current psychiatric medicine now understands most psychoses are caused by a biochemical imbalance that can be significantly improved with medication.
 In other words, it is a physiologic disorder and not a psychological disorder.

-The effect of religious belief upon the suicide rate has been studied through multiple statistical evaluations of surveys.
+The effect of religious belief on the suicide rate has been studied through multiple statistical evaluations of surveys.

 The standard metropolitan statistical areas (SMSAs) of the United States include cities along with their surrounding areas.
 All these studies showed a powerful religious effect whereby the higher the church membership the lower the suicide rate.

 In America, religiousness but not a particular type of religiousness seems to be important in the prevention of suicide.
-Interestingly, Catholics and Protestants have similar suicide rates even though Catholics have a greater stigma against suicide as it is considered to be a mortal sin.
+Interestingly, Catholics and Protestants have similar suicide rates even though Catholics have a greater stigma against suicide and have considered it a mortal sin, although the Catholic Church now takes a more reasoned approach.

 It is thought that religion offers people hope for their condition that can not be found in atheism.
 Religious congregations are often supportive of your disappointments and help as a coping mechanism to enable an appropriate response to the challenges of life.